Holocene glacial retreat: New Zealand

-Within the last 30 years while most locations have experienced continue glacial retreat, glaciers located in the Southern Alps of New Zealand have advanced in position.
-Glaciers located near coasts such as those in New Zealand are especially responsive to climate change and serve as an indicator of local climate change.
+Within the last 30 years, while most locations have experienced continued glacial retreat, glaciers in the Southern Alps of New Zealand have advanced.
+Glaciers located near coasts, such as in New Zealand, are particularly responsive to climate change and serve as an indicator of local climate change.
 The anticipated warming waters near New Zealand in the Tasman Sea will lead to a reduction in glacial mass balance.